 Divorce is never a good thing (in the moment), but it happens.
+A lot.

 Of course, divorce can always end up being a good thing when all is said in done, but going through the process yields some difficult and challenging times.
-There are arguments about money, child custody, residences, and more.
+There are arguments about money, child custody, real estate, residences, and more.
 These disputes seem to go on forever with little to no resolution.

 While every divorce is a little bit different, arguments about money generally top the list.
 Especially if you’re in business with your spouse, figuring out how to separate money can be a brutal task.
 The process involves lawyers and a lot of tears.
 Sure, there are things that be done to prevent divorce, but sometimes it is unavoidable.

 Why must divorce be so hard?
 It need not be.
 Divorce attorneys in Scottsdale will tell you that there is a right way to approach this transition as opposed to the long-reviled “scorched earth” approach.
 Is it really worth the emotional and financial trauma to “go to war” with someone you once loved deeply?

 That said, let’s take a look at six of the hardest moments during a divorce, according to women who have been through the conventional litigation process to achieve it.

 During your marriage, there are times when you may have discovered your spouse handling finances in a secretive and non-transparent manner.
 For example, perhaps your spouse had a gambling or substance abuse issue that caused depletion of your community funds.
 This can end up very, very messy.

 After pouring your heart and soul into your primary housing (including potential renovations), having to either sell it or move out is a very difficult process.
 Memories were made in that space, the children grew attached, school districts were established.